 Grain Free, Sugar Free Red Velvet Cupcakes, Low Carb, Keto

-I did too and that I thought I would branch out and experiment with grain-free, keto friendly desserts.
 I already have what I consider the very best gluten free red velvet cupcake recipe made with a rice flour mixture, but for some of you, you need to avoid grains..

 This grain free, sugar free red velvet cupcakes recipe is my very own creation.

-I decided to go with coconut flour (not almond flour) and a tablespoon of golden flax for texture.
 I used swerve as my sweetener, which is a healthy sweetener choice that doesn’t interfere with blood sugar.

 I wish I could tell you that I used a “red food coloring” alternative, but I didn’t.
 If you need an alternative try beet powder found here.
 (I’ll be testing that in the future and I’ll let you know).

-A grain-free red velvet cupcake is not going to be the red velvet cupcake of your childhood, but this is close enough to make you happy, and fit into many special diet plans.
 The recipe for the cream cheese frosting makes a modest amount, as these are small cupcakes, and I didn’t want the cupcake to be top heavy.
 These are meant to be small treats.

 I used swerve in the recipe for the cream cheese frosting, making this grain-free, sugar free red velvet cupcake, keto friendly.